 - The governments advice on providing school meals during COVID-19 can be found here

-The aim of our first webinar, which took place on the 17th June, was to support in-house school chefs who have, or will be returning to service in the coming weeks and months.
+The aim of our first webinar was to support in-house school chefs returning to service following the initial lockdown in Spring 2020.

-Caron Longden (FFL Regional Development Manager) was joined by:
+Caron Longden (Food for Life Regional Development Manager) was joined by: